duanenewman/duanenewman.net/content/blog/post/2018-03-27-Unit Testing Base Classes.md

 ## Adding Support for Mocking

 This gives us everything we need to be able to register all our dependency types and resolve instances.
-However, using mocking we can simplyfy things a little more.
+However, using mocking we can simplify things a little more.
 I like to use Moq for my mocking framework, and that usually requires doing some setup work beyond just creating a Mock of your type.
 To handle this setup, which could vary by each test, we'll pass in a Func that can either be set once during the class constructor, or can be swapped at the start of each test.

 ```csharp
 protected void RegisterResettableType<T>(Func<Action<Mock<T>>> onCreatedCallbackFactory) where T : class